-- Have a valid HNS Subscription Agreement with the ministry - Have a valid COVID-19 Vaccine Agreement - Currently enrolled and in good standing in the 2021/2022 Universal Influenza Immunization Program (UIIP)
+- Have a valid HNS Subscription Agreement with the ministry - Have a valid COVID-19 Vaccine Agreement - Currently enrolled and in good standing in the current Universal Influenza Immunization Program (UIIP)

 Note: A valid COVID-19 Vaccine agreement is in respect of a particular pharmacy operator operating at a specific pharmacy location.
 Where a pharmacy is sold, or where a pharmacy operator relocates, a new COVID-19 Vaccine Agreement is required to reflect the new pharmacy operator or location.
 Similarly, enrollment in the UIIP is in respect of a particular pharmacy operator operating at a specific pharmacy location.
-Where a pharmacy is sold, or where a pharmacy operator relocates, new enrollment in the UIIP is required to reflect the new pharmacy operator or location.
+Where a pharmacy is sold, or where a pharmacy is sold, or where a pharmacy operator relocates, new enrollment in the UIIP is required to reflect the new pharmacy operator or location.